dart-lang/site-www/src/content/libraries/async/async-await.md

 {:.table .table-striped}
 </div>

 #### Part 1: `reportUserRole()`

 Add code to the `reportUserRole()` function so that it does the following:
-{% comment %}
-  Some bulleted items are intentionally lacking punctuation to avoid confusing the users about characters in string values
-{% endcomment -%}

 * Returns a future that completes with the following
   string: `"User role: <user role>"`